raz2017/ReactAndNetCore/README.md

-# Events tool that uses React with Typescript and .NET Core
+Events tool using React with Typescript and .NET Core